jkomoros/CASsim/README.md

 *proportion*: `[0.0 ...
 1.0]` - What percentage of active cells should be grown in a given step.
 1.0 is all cells, 0.0 is none.
 *valuePly* `[integer]` - How many concentric rings away from a cell to consider when looking at which neighbor to grow into.
 Defaults to 8.
 *valueDropoff* `[0.0 - 1.0]` - How much of the value of neighbors to count when adding up to a cell's own value.
 Defaults to 0.75.
+*branchLikelihood* `[0.0 -1.0]` - How likely a given active cell when growing is to branch--to both grow and leave the old one active, too.
+Defaults to 0.0.

 The next groups are cell commands.
 They select a property to modify, a value to set, and then a range of cells to affect, like this:
 `<property-name> : [[<value>, <cell-reference>], [<value>, <cell-reference>]]`.